L.F. Parker Professor of History

 Sarah Purcell, L.F.
 Parker Professor of History, graduated from Grinnell with a B.A. in history in 1992.
 She went on to earn an A.M.
 (1993) and a Ph.D.
 (1997) from Brown University.
 She joined the faculty of Grinnell in 2000 after teaching at Central Michigan University.
 Ms. Purcell's research interests include: the Early National, Antebellum, and Civil War periods; popular culture and political culture; gender history; and military history.
 She is author of Sealed with Blood: War, Sacrifice, and Memory in Revolutionary America, published by the University of Pennsylvania Press, and Eyewitness History: The Early American Republic.
 She is co-author of The Encyclopedia of Battles in North America, 1517-1915 (which won a 2000 Best of Reference award from the New York Public Library) and Critical Lives: The Life and Work of Eleanor Roosevelt.
-She is currently working on a new book, Spectacle of Grief: The Politics of Mourning and the U.S. Civil War.
+Her latest book, Spectacle of Grief: Public Funerals and Memory in the Civil War Era, was published in April 2022 by UNC Press.

 B.A. in History (1992), Grinnell College A.M.
 (1993) and Ph.D.
 (1997), Brown University